HEAD COACH ANDY WAEGER

 During his college career with the Fighting Falcons, Waeger was a four-year letterwinner.
 As a senior, he took the conference title in the 200 breast and 400 medley relay along with serving as a team captain.
 He graduated in 2002 with a bachelor's degree in education, and in 2004 earned his master's in sport management at Slippery Rock.

 Waeger is married to the former Kim Fish of Wakefield, Rhode Island.
-The couple has a son, Aiden.
+The couple has a son, Aiden and a daughter, Kendall.